 Seventh & Dolores Steakhouse (7D)

 The heart of this restaurant is a classic steakhouse, but with the energy and influences of coastal California and beyond.
 The restaurant, owned and run by the team behind Folktale Winery, is both a favorite neighborhood spot as well as a place to celebrate special occasions.
-Executive chef Thomas Snyder chooses all-natural meats from Niman Ranch that include 28-day, dry-aged beef, all humanely and sustainably raised, in addition to fresh local seafood and housemade desserts.
+Chefs choose all-natural meats from Niman Ranch that include 28-day, dry-aged beef, all humanely and sustainably raised, in addition to fresh local seafood and housemade desserts.
 Open for lunch 11:30am–3pm and dinner 5–10pm daily as well as brunch Sa–Su 11:30am–3pm.

 Waypoint Bar & Kitchen